dadatuputi/bitwarden_gcloud/README.md

 Container-Optimized OS will automatically update itself, but the update will only be applied after a reboot.
 In order to ensure that you are using the most current operating system software, you can set a boot script that waits until an update has been applied to schedule a reboot.

-Before you start, ensure you have `compute-rw` scope for your bitwarden compute vm.
+Before you start, ensure you have `compute-rw` scope for your Vaultwarden compute vm.
 If you used the `gcloud` command above, it includes that scope.
 If not, go to your Google Cloud console and edit the "Cloud API access scopes" to have "Compute Engine" show "Read Write".
 You need to shut down your compute vm in order to change this.

 Modify the script to set your local timezone and the time to schedule reboots: set the `TZ=` and `TIME=` variables in `utilities/reboot-on-update.sh`.
 By default the script will schedule reboots for 06:00 UTC.

 From within your compute vm console, type the command `toolbox`.
-From within `toolbox`, find the `utilities` folder within `bitwarden_gcloud`. `toolbox` mounts the host filesystem under `/media/root`, so go there to find the folder.
-It will likely be in `/media/root/home/<google account name>/bitwarden_gcloud/utilities` - `cd` to that folder.
+From within `toolbox`, find the `utilities` folder within `vaultwarden_gcloud`. `toolbox` mounts the host filesystem under `/media/root`, so go there to find the folder.
+It will likely be in `/media/root/home/<google account name>/vaultwarden_gcloud/utilities` - `cd` to that folder.

 Next, use `gcloud` to add the `reboot-on-update.sh` script to your vm's boot script metadata with the `add-metadata` [command](https://cloud.google.com/compute/docs/startupscript#startupscriptrunninginstances):